 Increasing the relative humidity of the environment reduces the accumulation of electrostatic charges, but the optimum level of humidity depends to some extent on the materials involved.
-Figure 4 illustrates the voltage that can be accumulated in the human body at different humidity levels.
+Based on the study by Paasi et al. (2001), electrostatic discharge (ESD) for several materials is a concern below 30% rh.Figure 6illustrates the voltage that can be accumulated in the human body at different humidity levels.
 Relative humidity of 45% reduces or eliminates electrostatic effects in many materials, but wool and some synthetic materials may require a higher relative humidity.